Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 This time, green pairs with Plains-using white for a four cost planeswalker.
 While the loyalty of three is a bit low, Huatli compensates with an amazing +1 ability that adds a loyalty counter (in addition to the innate plus one) for every creature you control!
 Since green and white are both great at swarming, this makes Huatli unrivaled when it comes to loyalty production.

-Huatli's -1 gives a creature +X/+X power and toughness until end of turn, where X is the number of creatures you control, and the ultimate -8 gives you an emblem that lets you draw a card whenever a creature enters the field under your control.
+Huatli's -1 gives a creature +X/+X power and toughness until the end of your turn, where X is the number of creatures you control, and the ultimate -8 gives you an emblem that lets you draw a card whenever a creature enters the field under your control.
 While this ultimate is less dramatic than most, the fact that it's actually accessible thanks to Huatli's loyalty ramping helps it stand out; after all, an ability is only worthwhile if you can actually play it.

 8. Saheeli Rai

 The Islands of blue and Mountains of red combine to give an awesome yet astoundingly inexpensive (only three mana!) planeswalker.
 Saheeli's standout trait is her superb +1, which simultaneously adds loyalty, damages each opponent by 1 (great for multiplayer), and scries 1.
-Scrying lets you peek at the top card of your library and return it to either the top or bottom, helping you draw want you want from your deck in upcoming turns.
+Scrying lets you peek at the top card of your library and return it to either the top or bottom, helping you draw what you want from your deck in upcoming turns.

 Her other abilities further boost her prowess. -2 creates a token that copies either a creature or artifact you control and provides it with haste, although it's exiled at the end of the turn.
 Ultimate -7 not only searches for three artifacts from your deck but places them onto the battlefield for free!
 I love activating this to field incredible forces like Akroma's Memorial or Caged Sun and decimate opponents with my boosted army.